Bartłomiej Ciepiela: Legia Warsaw

 On 29 August 2021, he made his Ekstraklasa debut for Legia, in the 1–0 defeat at Wisła Kraków.
 On 7 December 2021, his contract was extended to 30 June 2024.

 Stal Mielec

 On 20 June 2022, Ciepiela moved on a one-year loan to another Ekstraklasa side Stal Mielec.
+After finishing the regular season, he returned to Warsaw, to begin preparations for the new campaign with Legia.

+Resovia

+On 11 August 2023, Ciepiela was sent on another year-long loan, this time joining I liga side Resovia.

+Znicz Pruszków

+On 16 July 2024, he joined another I liga club Znicz Pruszków on a season-long loan.
+On 8 July 2025, Ciepiela signed with Znicz on a permanent basis.